Back to Hopfield Hub

 The Attention Connection: Implementation

-The attention_retrieve method makes the connection explicit:
+The attention_retrieve method writes out the equivalence directly:

 def attention_retrieve(self, query, beta=1.0):